Clinical Pastoral Education Program

 - Spiritual practice

 - Relevant reading

-- Evaluate the effectiveness of your ministry style in relation to the needs of the persons being served while integrating perspectives from pastoral ministry, psychology, theology and other behavioral sciences.
-This takes place through supervised peer group reflection and individual consultation with a certified ACPE supervisor.
+- Evaluate the effectiveness of your ministry style in relation to the needs of the persons being served while integrating perspectives from spiritual care, psychology, theology and other behavioral sciences.
+This takes place through supervised peer group reflection and individual consultation with a Certified ACPE Educator.

 The Residency Program provides a full year, intensive, postgraduate pastoral care training program.
-UnityPoint Health - Meriter offers placements in the hospital acute care setting with a three month intensive palliative care rotation.
-Four units of CPE are completed in a year.
-Benefits include a competitive stipend, two weeks of vacation, six holidays, medical/dental coverage, and rotating weekends on call.
+Meriter offers placements in the hospital acute care setting with a four month intensive palliative care rotation.
+Three units of CPE are completed in a year.
+Benefits include a competitive stipend, two weeks of vacation, six holidays, medical/dental coverage, and rotating 9-hour weekend on call.
 Interviews for this program begin in March.

 September - August

-Completion of a M.Div. degree (or masters level advanced theological degree), one unit of CPE, pastoral experience and ordination preferable, and completion of Admissions Procedure.
+Completion of a M.Div. degree preferred (or masters level advanced theological degree), one prior unit of CPE, clinical pastoral experience and ordination preferable, and completion of Admissions Procedure.

-Four times per year, beginning in September, December, March and June, qualified applicants are admitted for an twelve-week, non-stipend internship in conjunction with the Residency Program.
+Four times per year, beginning in September, December, March and June, qualified applicants are admitted for a thirteen-week, non-stipend internship in conjunction with the Residency Program.